shupershuff/D2r-Multiboxing-Without-A-Script/README.md

     # Start the game
      Start-Process "$Gamepath\D2R.exe" -ArgumentList -uid OSI
     ```
 Note: Due to how the game updates registry values, the drawback to using this method is that you can't open all accounts up at once, or close a game instance while another is loading.
-You must wait to get to the character selection screen.
+You must wait to get to the character selection screen before launching a subsequent account.

 Credit to dschu012 for [discovering this](https://github.com/Farmith/D2RMIM/pull/11/files#diff-5408bbaf05738fe52729de093b38981abecffeb304b1cd388713cbe6a0461d21) and thanks to Sunblood for pointing me towards this discovery.